IamKay/100DaysOfCode/README.md

 * Day 24
   > Completed the course finally.
 It was basically theory thats why i completed it fast.
 Then read about PWAs, some numbers and stats of what makes them special.
 Hope to start making some with the newfound knowledge soon.

+* Day 25
+  > Did a little reading on best practices of PWA and i have a lot of learning to do in that area.
+Then i worked half the day trying to set up django with postgresql.
+I have to tell you its not an easy thing to do on a mac.
+I did become annoyed but i need that combination for my work.